shy2net/vscode-taskkill/README.md

 ## Known Issues

-- This extension is currently only supported on Windows and Mac.
+- This extension was tested and found to be working on Windows, Mac, and Ubuntu.
+It should work on most Linux distributions.